-Our Member Account Representatives are always ready to assist you with your usage and billing questions.
+Our Member Account Representatives and Energy Advisor are always ready to assist you with your usage and billing questions.
 Before you contact us, please read through the checklist below to help diagnose your inquiry.
 You can also log in to your online account to view your hourly, daily and monthly electric use along with temperature data.

 Review how much power you've used for the last 13 months.
 We call this the kilowatt hour (kWh) history.
 Your usage history is provided for you on every statement in the upper right corner and you can log in to your online account to view your electric consumption down to the hour.
 Compare your most recent month to that same month one year ago, keeping in mind that weather fluctuations may be a significant factor in any major differences.

 The kilowatt hours you use are the main driver of costs on your electric bill.
-A typical Corn Belt household will average about 1,000 kWh of energy use per month.
+The average Corn Belt household will average about 1,000 kWh of energy use per month.

 True Electric Bill

 Check to be sure this is a true high electric bill.
 Are there other charges beyond electric service?
 Any additional service fees (i.e deposits, connection/disconnection fees or returned check fees)?

 Have any past-due amounts from a previous bill been added to the total?

 Are there ancillary charges added to the bill for other Corn Belt products or services (surge protection service, security lights, etc.)?